FatherFaren/Tomodachis-MC-ModPack/README.md

 This server is hosted by **Aternos**.
 ## Installation Instructions
-**THE FILE IS LOCATED IN THE DISCORD SERVER.
+**THE FILE CONTAINING THE MODPACK IS LOCATED IN THE DISCORD SERVER.
 IT WAS TOO LARGE TO POST TO GITHUB!!**

 In order to use these mods, you will first need to install **Forge Version 1.20.1** directly into folder where your minecraft launcher is located.
 The link is included [here](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.20.1.html).